trevor-vaughan/trevor-vaughan.github.io/_posts/2022-10-02-spring-embedded-tomcat-stig.md

 </details>

 <details>
-  <summary>java.io.IOException: DER length more than 4 bytes: 109</summary>
+  <summary markdown='span'>java.io.IOException: DER length more than 4 bytes: 109</summary>

 If you see this error, you are trying to use a jks file that has not been created in a FIPS-compatible format.